meta-llama/llama/README.md

 4. Once registered, you will get an email with a URL to download the models.
 You will need this URL when you run the download.sh script.

-5. Once you get the email, navigate to your downloaded llama repository and run the download.sh script.
+5. Once you get the email, navigate to your downloaded llama repository and run the download.sh script for Unix platforms, or else the download.py script for other platforms.
     - Make sure to grant execution permissions to the download.sh script
     - During this process, you will be prompted to enter the URL from the email.
     - Do not use the “Copy Link” option but rather make sure to manually copy the link from the email.